bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 AOL starts getting home Internet to people.
 1991 is Neverwinter Nights, it becomes the first interactive game online where I&apos;m playing a game with other people.
-It was graphical at the time.
+It was graphical at the time.</p>
-I remember playing, it was quite fun.
+<p>I remember playing, it was quite fun.
-I was really excited to try and play in character, but also trying to figure out where in the world the other players I was with were.
+I was really excited to try and play in character, but also trying to figure out where in the world the other players I was with were.</p>

 <p>1993, we get Mosaic.
 Most people are entering the Internet using AOL&apos;s closed system Mosaic developed by Marc Andreessen at the University of Illinois, Champaign Urbana.
 It later becomes Netscape when it moves out to Silicon Valley, is the first free browser that you don&apos;t have to be paying AOL to join the Internet once we get those browsers, and again, AOL dominates at time.
 But this is what we think of as a Chrome browser.
 The access to the Internet is free.
 No one thinks in the US and Europe should I pay to access to the Internet.
-Some closed systems out there in the world.
+Some closed systems out there in the world.</p>
-You still have to access through certain points.
+<p>You still have to access through certain points.
 But we think of the Internet today as I open my browser and I can navigate well, that had to be taken from what was already built by Tim Berners-Lee, and Marc Andreessen and his team, Andreessen.